andrew/ultimate-awesome/README.md

 - [awesome-berlin](https://github.com/AwesomeCities/awesome-berlin) - Berlin is 💯% awesome! 🍻🍾🤘.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
 - [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
-- [awesome-transgender](https://github.com/cvyl/awesome-transgender) - A list of LGBTQ+ resources focussed on transgender individuals.
 - [awesome-microsoft-flight-simulator-2020](https://github.com/daghb/awesome-microsoft-flight-simulator-2020) - Awesome list of resources for Microsoft Flight Simulator 2020.
 - [awesome-ethereum](https://github.com/djphillyg/awesome-ethereum) - Resources for developing on the Ethereum ecosystem.
 - [Time-Series](https://github.com/ElizaLo/Time-Series) - Awesome list and projects of Time Series.